 F E A T U R E D A R T I C L E :

 We are pleased to share with you highlights from New York Archives magazine, including at least one featured article in its entirety.
-New York Archives is a benefit of membership with Archives Partnership Trust.
+To receive this quarterly educational publication on a regular basis, subscribe today.

 At the John Brown farm outside Lake Placid, a monument stands reminding visitors of “the women of the John Brown family, and others who so gallantly aided their men folk in their struggles against slavery.”
 Despite the monument, visitors no doubt still focus on the story of the men who lived there—it was the Brown sons, for the most part, who fought alongside their father first in territorial Kansas and then in the slave state of Virginia.
 But before Brown turned to militant antislavery insurgence, he lived at North Elba in New York’s Adirondack Mountains, and it was there that his eldest daughter Ruth, born in 1829, adopted the antislavery cause as her own.